top of page

 • Asking open-ended questions

-• Encouraging quiet voices to speak up
+• Encouraging quieter voices to speak up

-• Summarising and re-framing points to ensure clarity
+• Summarizing and re-framing points for clarity

-• Managing time, tangents, and strong personalities
+• Managing time, tangents, and dominant personalities

 6. Focus on Controls, Not Just Risks

-• Identifying preventative and mitigating controls
+• Identify preventative and mitigating controls

-• Determining which controls are critical
+• Determine which controls are critical

-• Defining performance standards for critical controls
+• Define performance standards for critical controls

 7. Capture, Review, and Follow Up